Taliban insurgency: Russia and Iran

-2001–2006 Taliban insurgency re-grouping period
+2002–2006 Taliban insurgency re-grouping period

-Following the Battle of Tora Bora and Operation Anaconda, the Taliban was defeated and many Taliban fighters left the movement or retreated to sanctuaries in Pakistan, where they began the initial stages of re-grouping.
+Following the Battle of Tora Bora, the Taliban was defeated and many Taliban fighters left the movement or retreated to sanctuaries in Pakistan, where they began the initial stages of re-grouping.

 Pamphlets by Taliban and other groups turned up strewn in towns and the countryside in early 2003, urging Islamic faithful to rise up against US forces and other foreign soldiers in holy war.
 On 27 January 2003, during Operation Mongoose (War in Afghanistan), a band of fighters were assaulted by US forces at the Adi Ghar cave complex 15 mi north of Spin Boldak.
 Eighteen rebels were reported killed with no US casualties.
 The site was suspected to be a base for supplies and fighters coming from Pakistan.
 The first isolated attacks by relatively large Taliban bands on Afghan targets also appeared around that time.

 In May 2003, the Taliban Supreme Court's chief justice, Abdul Salam, proclaimed that the Taliban were back, regrouped, rearmed, and ready for guerrilla war to expel US forces from Afghanistan.
 Omar assigned five operational zones to Taliban commanders such as Dadullah, who took charge in Zabul province.

 Small mobile Taliban training camps were established along the border to train recruits in guerrilla warfare, according to senior Taliban warrior Mullah Malang in June 2003.
 Most were drawn from tribal area madrassas in Pakistan.
 Bases, a few with as many as 200 fighters, emerged in the tribal areas by the summer of 2003.
 Pakistani will to prevent infiltration was uncertain, while Pakistani military operations proved of little use.

 As the summer of 2003 continued, Taliban attacks gradually increased in frequency.
 Dozens of Afghan government soldiers, NGO humanitarian workers, and several US soldiers died in the raids, ambushes and rocket attacks.
 Besides guerrilla attacks, Taliban fighters began building up forces in the district of Dai Chopan in Zabul Province.
 The Taliban decided to make a stand there.
 Over the course of the summer, up to 1,000 guerrillas moved there.
 Over 220 people, including several dozen Afghan police, were killed in August 2003.